September 4, 2020 Update

 The Community Center Feasibility Task Force (CCFTF)—which is comprised of 16 residents—was formed by Upper Arlington City Council in July of 2019 to lead this process.
 The CCFTF secured the professional assistance of a consultant team experienced in conducting studies of this nature: Williams Architects, OHM Advisors and PROS Consulting.

 Early on, the Task Force determined that the study should be conducted in two phases.
 In Phase 1—which is now complete—the CCFTF was seeking answers to three questions: What kind of community center makes sense for UA?
 Do we want a community center?
 Do we need a community center?
-In late June of 2020, the Task Force reported to City Council that the community does appear to want and need a community center, therefore they will be proceeding to Phase 2 of the study process, drilling into details such as what facilities to include, where a community center might be located, and the costs for construction, operations and ongoing maintenance.
-Please check for updates later this summer, as this next phase in the process—which will include additional community engagement and surveying activities—gets underway.
+In late June of 2020, the Task Force reported to City Council that the community does appear to want and need a community center.
+As a result, the Task Force has begun Phase II of the study process, drilling into details such as what facilities to include, where a community center might be located, and the costs for construction, operations and ongoing maintenance.

 WE INVITE YOU TO BE INVOLVED